-Results: Rollout of 150+ page guidelines that have strengthened internal diversity values, will inform recruitment practices and will serve as the go-to reference and benchmark for content creation
+Results: Rollout of 150+ page playbook have strengthened internal diversity values, informed recruitment practices and served as the go-to reference and benchmark for content creation.

 “The introduction of DE&I guidelines mark a key milestone in Babbel's pursuit of fair practices and the adoption of a mindset that fosters and promotes Diversity and Inclusion.
 It is the well crafted result of months of collaboration between different teams at Babbel, and a major learning journey for all involved.

 I have witnessed work that focuses on collaboration, mutual respect, learning, and on simplifying DE&I conversations that can still be complex and awkward to many.
 It will help us look at diversity from an objective perspective, rather than personal opinions on the topic.“

 - Ana Cavalcanti, former Head of Creative Operations